Sterling hits 1-month low versus dollar on economic worries

-LONDON, Oct 8 The pound fell to a one-month low against the dollar on Monday as perceived riskier currencies came under pressure, and with a dour UK economic outlook likely to keep it subdued in the near term.
+LONDON The pound hit a one-month low against the dollar on Monday as perceived riskier currencies came under pressure, and with a dour UK economic outlook likely to keep it subdued in the near term.

 The dollar index was higher after a surprise drop in the U.S. unemployment rate on Friday soothed concerns about the economy, driving investors to reassess the potential scale and duration of the latest round of asset purchases (QE3) by the Federal Reserve.